TIBCOSoftware/cic-cli-main/README.md

 ### Flags
 For long flags use `--`  \
 For short flags use `-`  \
-Flags can be mentioned in multiple ways \
+Flags can be mentioned in multiple ways:
 ```
 tibco apps:create --name myNodeJsAPP
 tibco apps:create --name=myNodeJsAPP